Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Objective Optimization

-where $\left|\mdp\right|$ is the number of training MGs.
-To calculate the RHS of Eq. \eqref{mimi2}, we introduce an auxiliary inference network $\xi$.
+where $\lvert\mdp\rvert$ is the number of training MGs.
+To calculate the RHS of \eqref{mimi2}, we introduce an auxiliary inference network $\xi$.
 Denote the one-hot index of MG as $x$.
-Then the auxiliary network outputs the index prediction $\hat{x}$, \ie, $p(\hat{x}|o,g;\xi)$.
-By minimizing the cross-entropy loss in Eq. \eqref{mi2}, $\psi$ and $\xi$ are simultaneously optimized.
-And Gumbel-softmax trick \cite{jang2016categorical} is used for discrete $z$.
+Then the auxiliary network outputs the index prediction $\hat{x}$, \ie, $p(\hat{x}\mid o,g;\xi)$.
+The cross-entropy objective is given as follows: